TIBCOSoftware/snappy-cloud-tools/docker/README.md

  snappy-swarm2   -        virtualbox   Running   tcp://192.168.99.106:2376   snappy-swarm0            v1.12.3
  ```

- At this point you have a set of hosts running on your network.
+ At this point, you have a set of hosts running on your network.
 You are ready to create a multi-host network for containers using these hosts.
  Leave your terminal open and go onto the next step.

 **Step 3: Copy SnappyData image in three machines**

  a.
-Pull latest image of snappydata and save it in temp directory
+Pull the latest image of snappydata and save it in temp directory
  ```
  $ docker-machine ssh snappy-swarm0 'docker pull snappydatainc/snappydata;docker save -o /tmp/snappydata.tar snappydatainc/snappydata:latest'
  ```